top of page

 As a performer on drum set, Mr. Hetrick has performed and toured with Johnny Mathis, Perry Como, Jimmy Dorsey, Guy Lombardo, and Al Cobine.
 As a drummer with the ISO he has performed with Carly Rae Jepsen (Call Me Maybe), Idina Menzel (Wicked, Rent, Frozen), Matthew Morrison (Glee, Hairspray), Frankie Moreno, and Time for Three, as well as over 60 performances with Josh Kaufman, winner of the 6th season of NBC's The Voice, including appearances on channel 13 WISH TV.
 In college he performed in Dominic Spera's jazz ensemble at Indiana University, the University of Delaware's jazz ensemble, and West Chester University's jazz ensemble, the "Criterions."
 He went on to play countless gigs such as wedding receptions, parties and clubs, many of those with his father and brother in their band Spectrum.
 His gig at the 5th Avenue nightclub in Dayton, Ohio included playing in the band there with Steve Weingart (Dave Weckl band).
 He has also recorded a CD with Hoagy Carmichael's son, Randy Carmichael, and at age 16 was selected to perform with the American Youth Jazz Band, which included a European tour.
 He has performed extensively in the local Indianapolis jazz scene with Cathy Morris, Jim Farrelly, Peter Keinle, and Mark Ortwein.
 He has appeared at the Jazz Kitchen, the Chatterbox, the Speedway Formula One Race, and many other venues.

 Mr. Hetrick has over forty years of experience teaching private students.
-He has taught at Butler University since 1995, and taught for 6 years at Indiana University's Jacob's School of Music.
-Former students have gone on to win auditions for orchestral and military band jobs including with the Minnesota Orchestra, San Diego Symphony Orchestra, The President's Own Marine Band, The Syracuse Symphony Orchestra, The Omaha Symphony Orchestra, The USAF Heritage of America Band, The United States Navy Concert Band, The 8th Army Band in South Korea and The Dallas Brass.
-Younger students have gone on to be accepted at prestigious music schools such as The Jacob's School of Music at Indiana University, The Cleveland Institute of Music, Rice University, Carnegie Mellon University, The Cincinnati Conservatory of Music, Temple University, Cleveland State University, DePaul University, Butler University, Berklee College of Music, and Belmont University.
+He has taught at Butler University since 1995, and has taught at the Indiana University Jacobs School of Music for a total of 6 years, most recently in the Spring of 2022.
+Former students have gone on to win auditions for orchestral and military band jobs including with the Minnesota Orchestra, The President's Own Marine Band, San Diego Symphony Orchestra, The Tucson Symphony Orchestra, The Syracuse Symphony Orchestra, The Omaha Symphony Orchestra, The USAF Heritage of America Band, The United States Navy Concert Band, The 8th Army Band in South Korea and The Dallas Brass.
+Younger students have gone on to be accepted at prestigious music schools such as the Jacobs School of Music at Indiana University, The Cleveland Institute of Music, Rice University, Carnegie Mellon University, The Cincinnati Conservatory of Music, Temple University, Cleveland State University, DePaul University, Butler University, Berklee College of Music, and Belmont University.

 His composition Tip of the Andes (published by Southern Music), has been performed by percussion ensembles throughout the US and Europe, including a performance by "The President's Own" Marine Band, and was reviewed in Percussive Notes magazine.